JimmyCushnie/Benchmark-Buddy/README.md

 Your project folder should:

-- Be a git repo
+- Be a git repo.
-- Contain at least one `.csproj` file with a package reference to `BenchmarkDotNet`
+- Contain at least one `.csproj` file with a package reference to `BenchmarkDotNet`.

-Your BenchmarkDotNet project(s) should use [BenchmarkSwitcher](https://benchmarkdotnet.org/articles/guides/how-to-run.html#benchmarkswitcher) to run the benchmarks.
+Your BenchmarkDotNet project(s) should:

+* Use [BenchmarkSwitcher](https://benchmarkdotnet.org/articles/guides/how-to-run.html#benchmarkswitcher) to run the benchmarks, so that when Benchmark Buddy passes CLI arguments to the program they work as intended.
+* Export the results as JSON, so that Benchmark Buddy can find and parse them.
+BDN does this by default, but if you're using a custom config, you'll need to do `config.AddExporter(JsonExporter.Default)`.